kcharner/MagentaAlt/README.md

-# MagentaAlt
+# MagentaATS
-test repo for Magenta Group Project
+A job-applicant tracking system designed for Human Resources